LukeShortCloud/rootpages/src/administration/graphics.rst

 Proton (Steam Play)
 ^^^^^^^^^^^^^^^^^^^

 Proton allows Windows games to run on Linux.
 A full list of games that are officially whitelisted and guaranteed to work can be found `here <https://steamdb.info/app/891390/>`__.
+Proton can be enabled for all games by going to ``Settings > Steam Play > Enable Steam Play for all other titles``.
+Compatibility will vary.
+[11]

 History
 -------